 Routine vaccinations, fecal tests, Fiv/FElv testing, deworming, heartworm prevention, teeth cleanings, the cost of spaying and neutering each kitten and retired breeder, unexpected emergency vet expenses, ultrasounds, c-section surgery, x-rays, bloodwork, antibiotics, prescribed medications, and more.

 A 15 lb bag of premium grain-free food costs me over $70.00 (compared to the same size of other brands for $15).
-Each can of wet food we buy costs about $3.00 (compared to the inferior brands that sell for .55 cents per can).
+Each can of wet food we buy costs about $3.00 (compared to the inferior brands that sell for .50 cents per can).
 That means my expenses for cat food are 5-6x times higher than average.
 An expectant mother cat will eat up to twice as much her usual meals during her pregnancy (~65 days) and up to three times as much while she is nursing kittens(~52 days).
-Kittens eat about the same amount of food as an adult cat.
+Kittens cost much more to feed than an adult cat.

 One 24 lb bag of World’s Best litter costs around $35.00 (compared to generic clay litter that sells for $8 per bag).
 We go through 800-1000lbs of litter per month.
 Choosing to use only the highest quality natural litter means that we pay 5x times more than most breeders do, but we feel that it is worth the extra expense to keep our cats and kittens healthy.

-We share our spacious 6500 square foot home with our cats.
-They are raised underfoot with lots of frequent handling and socialization.
+We share our spacious 8000 square foot custom built home with our cats.
+They are raised underfoot with lots of frequent handling and socialization (not in cages).
 We also built a 800+ square foot “cottage” for our stud males, which looks like a mini replica of our main house.
-It has heat/AC and is two stories tall with dormer windows on the second floor.
+It has heat/AC and is two stories tall with lots of windows.
 The interior walls are lined with plastic for easy cleaning (male studs spray a lot!).
 Each stud has his own “apartment” within the cottage, and they love watching the wildlife from their windows.
-Our stud cottage was custom built in 2010 at a cost of $50,000.00.
+Our stud cottage was custom built in 2010 at a cost of over $50,000.00.